-- ExpressionToFind: This function will search for this expression.
+- ExpressionToFind: This SQL CHARINDEX function will search for this expression.
 If it finds the expression, it returns the index position.
 Otherwise, it will return 0.

 - ExpressionToSearch: Expression on which you want to perform the search operation.
-The SQL CHARINDEX will search this expression within ExpressionToFind.
+It will search this expression within ExpressionToFind.

-- Starting Position: It is an optional argument.
+- Starting: It is an optional argument.
 If you specify the start location, it will start searching for this character position.
-Otherwise, it starts searching from the beginning and returns the position.
+Otherwise, it starts searching from the beginning and returns to its position.

 It returns NULL if ExpressionToFind or expressionToSearch is NULL.
-For this SQL Server CHARINDEX Function example, we are going to use the below shown data.
+For this SQL Server CHARINDEX Function example, we will use the below-shown data.

-The following SQL CHARINDEX function query finds the index position of existing and non-existing items from the start position and specified position.
+The following CHARINDEX function query finds the index position of existing and non-existing items from the start and specified positions.
 First, We are finding the position of ‘in’ from the variable @ExpressionToSearch.

-In the next line, We used the starting argument of the SQL CHARINDEX function.
-It means the String method will start the search for ‘in’ from 20, reduce the load on server.
+In the next line, We used the starting argument of the SQL Server CHARINDEX function.
+It means the String method will start the search for ‘in’ from 20, reducing the load on the server.
 The query execution will become faster.